Fury1/CarND-Traffic-Sign-Classifier-P2/README.md

 * Dataset exploration and visualization
 * Data augmentation
 * Deep network design and training
-* Disualization of the certainty/uncertainty of the model's predictions
+* Visualization of the certainty/uncertainty of the model's predictions

 Included in the repo is a Jupyter Notebook with the code, a writeup file explaining the project pipeline as well as some related examples.